npklein/BIOS_ASE/README.md

 `perl createPhenotypeTable.pl`

 ### Merge phenotype table with stats
-Merge phenotypedata with the aggregate #genes and #outlier ASE genes from bonferroni corrected logFoldChange matrix
+Merge phenotypedata with the aggregate #genes and #outlier ASE genes from FDR < 0.05 logFoldChange matrix

 `perl createGenesAndOutliersTable.pl`